 If you've made a terminal program on Linux, then sometimes you want to use that program from any directory on the system.
 The concept of making this happen is usually called "installing a program."

 Once you build your executable, you can move it to a directory that's in your system's PATH.
-A common location for user-installed programs is:
+A common location for user-installed programs is /usr/local/bin, here is one way we can move it there:

 To uninstall the program, we run the following command: